mmdotz/SQLhomework090815/readme.md

 5. Correct Virginie Mitchell’s address to “New York, NY, 10108”.
 SELECT * FROM users WHERE first_name = "Virginie"
+SELECT street, city, state, zip FROM addresses WHERE user_id = 39;

 6. How much would it cost to buy one of each tool?
+SELECT SUM(price) FROM items WHERE category LIKE "%tool%";
+46477

 7. How many total items did we sell?
+SELECT SUM(quantity) FROM orders
+2125

 8. How much was spent on books?
+SELECT SUM(price) FROM items WHERE category LIKE "%book%";
+59241

 9. Simulate buying an item by inserting a User for yourself and an Order for that User.